Skip to main content

 Key terms

-- A rule that requires certain J-1 visa holders to return to their home country for two years after their program.In this form: This requirement applies to J-1 visa holders seeking certain immigration benefits.
+A rule that requires J-1 visa holders to return to their home country for two years after their program.In this form: This requirement applies to certain J-1 visa holders and can be waived by filing Form DS-3035.

 Strategy tips